 Stuck at home, bored and online shopping?
-Since the outbreak of the novel coronavirus and mandatory stay-at-home orders affecting millions of Americans, e-commerce has skyrocketed.
+Since the outbreak of the novel coronavirus and mandatory stay-at-home orders affecting millions of Americans, online shopping trends have changed dramatically, with online orders and e-commerce skyrocketing.
 With retail brick-and-mortar shuttered, many have turned to buying goods online that they would have otherwise bought in stores.

-For many, stay-at-home orders began in March, and in April e-commerce grew to 27% of all retail sales, up from 19% at the end of 2019.
-We’re all guilty of buying more online since the outbreak of COVID-19; we are supporting businesses and keeping the economy moving, after all.
-However, this increase in e-commerce has caused issues that resonate throughout the supply chain, and ultimately have a negative impact on the environment.
+For many, stay-at-home orders began in March, and in April e-commerce trended up to 27% of all retail sales, up from 19% at the end of 2019.
+We’re all guilty of ordering more online since the outbreak of COVID-19; we are supporting businesses and keeping the economy moving, after all.
+However, this increase in e-commerce and online shopping has caused issues that resonate throughout the supply chain, and ultimately have a negative impact on the environment.

 Amazon was not prepared

-For the first time in years, Amazon Prime is taking more than two days to deliver products to its customers.
-Amazon publicly stated that it would prioritize certain goods over others, with some products remaining consistently unavailable while others are garnering high prices as price-gouging third-party sellers flood the platform.
+For the first time in years, Amazon Prime took more than two days to deliver products to its customers.
+During the onset of the coronavirus outbreak, Amazon publicly stated that it would prioritize certain online orders and goods over others, with some products remaining consistently unavailable while others are garnering high prices as price-gouging third-party sellers flood the platform.
 The increased demand for goods online has led to shipping constraints and affected supply chains.
 Employees that are integral to the successful continuation of supply chains, like truck drivers, are feeling immense pressure as their incomes plummet.
 Lack of financial relief has made many choose to stay home instead, as every time they leave they are putting themselves and their family at risk.
 If freight drivers stop making deliveries the entire country would buckle, e-commerce is no exception to the economy’s reliance on them.

-Sellers on Amazon are having to make adjustments; 22% of third-party retailers on Amazon say they are making changes to their marketplace strategy as a result of the coronavirus pandemic.
+Because of this dramatic e-commerce trend, sellers on Amazon had to make adjustments; 22% of third-party retailers on Amazon say they are making changes to their marketplace strategy as a result of the coronavirus pandemic.
 Those adjustments are different for each merchant; some are sending more products to Amazon to meet demand, while others have shifted sales to their own websites where they have a higher profit margin since they don’t have to pay Amazon extra fees and commission.